 Preschool dance is about encouraging children to learn to tap into their imaginations and express themselves creatively, not necessarily about learning steps (although they do get introduced to some basic steps).
 Our pre-school classes are taught by highly trained professionals with college degrees in education and/or music.

 Preschool students (PS1, PS2 & Child) perform one dance routine in our annual recital.
-They also have the optional opportunity to perform in our semi-annual Christmas show too.
-2019 will be one of those fun years!
+They also have the optional opportunity to perform in our semi-annual Christmas show too 2023 is an off year but we hope they can join us next time!

 We recommend that children be encouraged to practice at home but not forced to do so.
 Repetition is one of the key elements for success with preschool dance students as the more they practice, the more confident they will feel.
 Practicing with your child allows you to join in the dance experience.